microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

 ```

 ## 2.
 Let's measure `acceleration (mg)` and then `send number`. `Acceleration` is measured in **milli-gravities**, so a value of -1000 is equivalent to -1g or -9.81m/s^2.
 We will be able to get the acceleration value (g-force), in the specified "x" dimension. `Send number` will broadcast a number data packet to other micro:bits connected via radio.

-We need attach send number found in the Radio drawer.
+We need add send number block found in the Radio drawer.
 We will attach send number to acceleration.

 Your finished code will look like this: